allanwheeler/infogram-tips/README.md

-# A running list of Infogram Tips I've found helpful
+# A running list of Infogram tips I've found useful